 The tour, which is undertaken on a high-powered speed boat, offers visitors an adrenaline-pumped nature excursion on the wild Atlantic Ocean.

-Another great tour is Whale Watch West Cork, if it’s whales you’re after, from mid-June onwards you have the best chances of seeing humpback whales.
+As one of the best things to do in West Cork, another great tour is Whale Watch West Cork, if it’s whales you’re after, from mid-June onwards you have the best chances of seeing humpback whales.

 Address: Hugh Coveney Pier, Crosshaven, Co.
 Cork, P43 XT97, Ireland

 2. Dingle, Co.
 Kerry − vast marine wildlife in Irish waters

 Dingle is a remarkable little seaside town in the sleepy and secluded county of Kerry.
 Surrounded by nature in full bloom, Dingle is a true sight for sore eyes.

 Sitting on the Dingle Peninsula, which juts out dramatically into the roaring Atlantic Ocean, Dingle Bay makes for one of the most postcard-worthy settings in all of Ireland.

 It was also home to Ireland’s most famous dolphin, Fungie.
 This friendly sea-dwelling local was around for decades and was known for his impish and playful manner in and around Dingle Harbour.